 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-UiPath's free cash flow came in at $91.8 million in Q4, turning positive year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+UiPath's free cash flow came in at $43.3 million in Q2, turning positive over the last year.